 We live in a society that seems to use, toss, and purchase new.
 Old things are considered obsolete.
 Markings on the surface tarnish value.
 Dents, scraps, and wobbly or squeaky parts are all reasons to trash the item and seek a replacement.

 I think it is time to examine this way of life.
-Not only are we guilty of this in regards to our personal possessions, some folks are guilty of this in regards to senior citizens.
+Not only are we guilty of this as it pertains to our personal possessions, but some folks are also guilty of this in regard to senior citizens.
 The thought process runs something like this.

 They are old and need lots of attention.
 I don’t have time.
 I have a job.
 I have a family.
 When am I suppose to do all the things that need to be done and still have time for myself?

-You see, I look at Momma, and the seniors whose path I cross each day, and I don’t see their wobbly or squeaky parts.
-I see years of stories that need to be told.
+You see, I looked at Momma, and the seniors whose path I crossed each day, and I didn’t see their wobbly or squeaky parts.
+I saw years of stories that need to be told.
+Stories you should hear, too.
 If you just give them three minutes and pose the right question, you will probably hear an entertaining story.
 It is much like my new headboard.
 Give me three minutes, ask me where I got it, and the following entertaining story will be revealed.